ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

   value of the same type (e.g. interface name) - similar to the key, it is generated using from the model specification and primary value fields.

-* **Value State** (`enum ValueState`): operational state of a value - for example, value can be successfully `CONFIGURED`, or `PENDING` due to unmet dependencies, or in a `FAILED` state after the last CRUD operation returned an error.
+* **Value State** (`enum ValueState`) is the operational state of a value.
+For example, a value can be successfully `CONFIGURED`, or `PENDING` due to unmet dependencies, or in a `FAILED` state after the last CRUD operation returned an error.
 The set of value states is defined using the protobuf enumerated type [here][value-states].

-* **Value Status** (`struct BaseValueStatus`): Value State is coupled with further details, such as the last executed operation, the last returned error, or the list of unmet dependencies.
-The status of one or more values and their updates can be read and watched for via the [KVScheduler API][value-states-api]
+* **Value Status** (`struct BaseValueStatus`): Value State is associated with further details, such as the last executed operation, the last returned error, or the list of unmet dependencies.
+The status of one or more values and their updates can be read and watched for via the [KVScheduler API][value-states-api].
-  - more info on this API can be found [below](#API).
+  More information on this API can be found [below](#API).

-* **Metadata** (`interface{}`) is an extra run-time information (of undefined type) assigned to a value, which may be updated after a CRUD operation or an agent restart (for example [sw_if_index][vpp-iface-idx] of every interface is kept alongside the value).
-  The label "metadata" was inherited from VPP-Agent v1.x and is a rather unfortunate one - the metadata are in fact "state data" of the associated value.
-Furthermore, in a future release we plan to support user-defined metadata labels - an extendable meta-information, assigned to key-value pairs by NB to describe the semantic purpose of configuration items for layers above the KVScheduler (i.e. opaque to the scheduling algorithm).
-  What is currently known as metadata will be then renamed to **Statedata** and will be allowed to change not only through CRUD operations, but also via notifications (i.e. asynchronously).
+* **Metadata** (`interface{}`) is additional run-time information (of undefined type) assigned to a value.
+It is typically updated after a CRUD operation or after agent restart.
+An example of metadata is the [sw_if_index][vpp-iface-idx], which is kept for every interface alongside its value.
+The name "metadata" was inherited from VPP-Agent v1.x and it is rather a misnomer - metadata is in fact the "state data" for its associated value.
+Furthermore, in a future release we plan to support user-defined metadata labels - an extensible meta-information, assigned to key-value pairs by the NB to describe the semantic purpose of configuration items for layers above the KVScheduler (i.e. opaque to the scheduling algorithm).
+Metadata will be renamed to **Statedata**, and it will be allowed to change not only through CRUD operations, but also asynchronously through notifications.

-* **Metadata Map**, also known as index-map, implements mapping between value label and its metadata for a given value type - typically exposed in read-only mode to allow other plugins to read and reference metadata (for example, interface plugin exposes its metadata map [here][vpp-iface-map], which is then used by ARP, Route plugin etc. to read sw_if_index of target interfaces).
-  Metadata maps are automatically created and updated by scheduler (he is the owner), and exposed to other plugins only in the read-only mode.
+* **Metadata Map**, also known as index-map, implements the mapping between a value label and its metadata for a given value type.
+It is typically exposed in read-only mode to allow other plugins to read and reference metadata.
+For example, the interface plugin exposes its metadata map [here][vpp-iface-map]; it is used by the ARP Plugin, the Route Plugin, and other plugins to read the sw_if_index of target interfaces.
+Metadata maps are automatically created and updated by scheduler (it is the owner), and exposed to other plugins in read-only mode.

 * **[Value origin][value-origin]** defines where the value came from - whether it was received from NB to be configured or whether it was created in the SB